 What Is ISA 700?

-ISA 700, titled Forming an Opinion and Reporting on Financial Statements, is the cornerstone International Standard on Auditing issued by the International Auditing and Assurance Standards Board (IAASB).
+ISA 700, titled Forming an Opinion and Reporting on Financial Statements, is the International Standard on Auditing issued by the International Auditing and Assurance Standards Board (IAASB).
 It establishes the auditor’s responsibilities when forming an overall opinion on whether financial statements are prepared, in all material respects, in accordance with the applicable financial reporting framework.

 The standard was significantly revised in 2015 (effective for audits of financial statements for periods ending on or after 15 December 2016) to enhance the communicative value of the auditor’s report and increase transparency.
-The revised ISA 700 introduced a more prominent presentation of the auditor’s opinion, mandatory going concern disclosures, and for listed entities the requirement to communicate Key Audit Matters under ISA 701.
+The revised ISA 700 introduced a more prominent presentation of the auditor’s opinion, mandatory going concern disclosures, and for listed entities, the requirement to communicate Key Audit Matters under ISA 701.

 📋